fopina/classyclick/README.md

 count: int = classyclick.option('-c', default=1, help='Number of greetings.')
 ```

-And to only include the short, you can use the only keyword argument that is not forwarded to `click.option`: `default_parameter`
+And to only include the short, you can use the only keyword argument that is not forwarded to [@click.option](https://click.palletsprojects.com/en/stable/api/#click.option): `default_parameter`

 ```
 count: int = classyclick.option('-c', default_parameter=False, default=1, help='Number of greetings.')